ntu-aris/ntu_viral_dataset/README.md

-# NTU VIRAL: A Visual-Inertial-Ranging-Lidar Dataset for Autonomous Aerial Vehicle of the Future
+# NTU VIRAL: A Visual-Inertial-Ranging-Lidar Dataset for Autonomous Aerial Vehicle

 This site presents the dataset collected on our research Unmanned Aerial Vehicle (UAV) platform, featuring an extensive set of sensors: